kstrafe/private-music-player/README.md

 # Useful Info #

 The server indexes the music directory every 10 minutes.
-The client requests the index from the server every 10 minutes.
+The client requests the index from the server every 5 minutes as per the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency).

 Use the `new-password` script to create a new password file.